 We have wholly-owned subsidiaries (the "Funding LLCs") that have completed secured financing transactions with qualified institutional investors or lenders.
 In connection with these transactions, we contributed Loans on an arms-length basis to each Funding LLC for cash and the sole membership interest in that Funding LLC.
 In turn, each Funding LLC, other than that of Term ABS 2016-1, contributed the Loans to a respective trust that issued notes to qualified institutional investors.
 The Funding LLC for the Term ABS 2016-1 transaction pledged the Loans to lenders.
-The Term ABS 2015-2, 2016-3, 2017-1, 2017-2, 2017-3, 2018-1 and 2018-2 transactions each consist of three classes of notes.
+The Term ABS 2015-2, 2016-3, 2017-1, 2017-2, 2017-3, 2018-1, 2018-2 and 2018-3 transactions each consist of three classes of notes.

 Each financing at the time of issuance has a specified revolving period during which we are likely to contribute additional Loans to each Funding LLC.
-If applicable, each Funding LLC will then contribute the Loans to their respective trust.
+Each Funding LLC (other than that of Term ABS 2016-1) will then contribute the Loans to its respective trust.
 At the end of the revolving period, the debt outstanding under each financing will begin to amortize.